 For those of you unfamiliar with the Disney E Ticket , it was the ticket used to ride the most expensive and thrilling rides.
 In refering to an experience, the phrase "That was an E ticket ride" usually means a fantastic experience.
 That's what the Automated Flight Operations Center (AFOC) was for me.
-It was the two most challenging development project that I have ever undertaken.
+It was one of the two most challenging development project that I have ever undertaken.

 In 1995, I was asked by my manager to travel to Ft Irwin, CA to speak with the Post's Aviation Officer about a system he wanted.
 Ft Irwin is the National Training Center for armored units and training includes air defense.
 CPT Tony Moon was a college graduate with an information technology degree.
 As a result, he was able to articulate his needs well.

 In addition to a myriad of other lesser requirements, AFOC was to solve an aviation communication coverage problem.
 Fort Irwin is much like Afghanistan in that it is mountainous with valleys that defy line of sight.
 Prior to AFOC, aviation units, mostly helicopters, could communicate with Air Traffic Control in only about 30% of the post.
 Aviation communications is important to the US Army.
 It is especially important at the National Training Center (Fort Irwin).
 If a helicopter crashes, medical teams have about 20 minutes in which to get to survivors.
 Injuries, coupled with the severe environment (115° +), can cause shock to settle in quickly and fatally.
 Thus the drive to improve communications.
 In addition, visiting aviation units found flight dangerous without flight following, and reported their concerns quite passionately.
 The result was a Commanding General interest in the problem.

 Two distinct tasks needed to be completed.